 Make Artwork Prints At Home

-As mentioned above, you can have prints made at a local printing store, online, or print them at home.
+You can have prints made at a local printing store, online, or home.

-If you are printing them, how you want to invest in a high-quality printer that uses archival ink and use acid-free fine art papers for the prints.
+If you are printing them at home, you want to invest in a high-quality printer that uses archival ink and use acid-free fine art papers for the prints.

 Technology has come a long way, and the cost of high-quality inkjet printers is very affordable.